 - Tests: Arithmetic, Algebra, and Geometry

 Slightly fewer than half of the multiple-choice questions that count toward your overall score appear in the Quantitative (math) section.
 You’ll have 62 minutes to answer 31 Quantitative questions in two formats: Problem Solving and Data Sufficiency.
 These two types of questions are mingled throughout the Quantitative section, so you never know what’s coming next.
-Here’s what you can expect to see:
+You can expect to see 13-14 Data Sufficiency Questions and 17-18 Problem Solving Questions.

 GMAT Quantitative Section: Data Sufficiency